mattharrison/Tiny-Python-3.6-Notebook/README.md

 Reviews
 ---------

+> This is an awesome python3 resource I share all the time. 🐍🎉 - @nnja (MS Developer Advocate)

 > I think it's pretty awesome.
 It's all of the syntax boiled down to just the facts man. - Brian Okken (Host of Test & Code podcast)